 Throughout we work over the ground field $\mathbb{C}$, though most of the results only require the ground field to be of characteristic zero.
-The algebra $A$ in question is the free bigraded associative algebra generated by the symbols $\mubar,\delbar,\del,\mu$ of bidegrees $(-1,2),(0,1),(1,0),(2,-1)$ respectively modulo the relations generated from the bigraded components of $d^2=(\mubar+\delbar+\del+\mu)^2=0$.
-See \cite[pp. 10]{Cirici-Wilson} for these relations.
+The algebra $A$ in question is the free bigraded associative algebra generated by the symbols $\mubar,\delbar,\del,\mu$ of bidegrees $(-1,2),(0,1),(1,0),(2,-1)$ respectively modulo the relations generated from the bigraded components of $d^2=(\mubar+\delbar+\del+\mu)^2=0$, which are

 Even though $A$ carries a bigrading, the total grading is sufficient to us for most purposes of this note.
 So we regard $A$ as a graded associative algebra most of the time, and occasionally use its bigrading when necessary.
 We will use lower index for the total degree, for example $A_k$ is the (total) degree $k$ subspace of $A$.